Get a travel insurance quote

-Europe might be a big place, but that doesn’t mean your holiday insurance has to have a big price, and with Brexit around the corner, travel insurance has never been more important.
+Europe might be a big place, but that doesn’t mean your holiday insurance has to have a big price, and post-Brexit, travel insurance is as important as ever.
 Whether you’re after cover for a one-off holiday or multiple trips throughout the year, InsureandGo can save you money.

 What’s covered with travel insurance to Europe?

 As standard, our policies offer a range of benefits, some of which include:

 - Cover for over 50 sports and activities

 - Personal accident and liability

 - Delayed departure